Spurious Privacy Leakage in Neural Networks

+On the other hand, privacy research typically focuses on simple datasets, such as CIFAR \citep{krizhevsky09cifar, hu22membership}, overlooking the privacy risks associated with realistic applications that often use biased datasets.
+These limitations can lead to additional concerns.
+From an ethical view, an unequal privacy treatment exacerbates existing inequalities, particularly when spurious correlations are sensitive attributes (e.g. race or gender).
+From a technical perspective, privacy research often assumes that attacks equally affect all samples in the training data.
+But a spurious correlated dataset can be represented as subgroups with different properties.
+This raises a natural question: is there a significant privacy risk difference between subgroups?
+For example, consider a medical dataset where 'young/healthy' and 'old/sick' dominate, with a few 'young/sick' cases.
+A model can memorize this uncommon (spurious) correlation, at the risk of exposing the 'young/sick' patients to further privacy vulnerability.
+This inequality adds on top of the fairness problem: groups already suffering from poor performance can simultaneously face higher privacy risks, violating both performance and privacy equity principles.
+In such a scenario, how can an auditor detect these fairness and privacy issues related to data biases?

-On the other hand, privacy research typically focuses on unbiased datasets such as CIFAR10 or CIFAR100 \citep{krizhevsky09cifar, hu22membership}, overlooking the privacy risks of realistic applications that make use of limited and biased real-world datasets.
-We address this gap by investigating the privacy of neural networks trained on real-world spurious correlated datasets using \emph{membership inference attacks} (MIA), a family of privacy attacks commonly used for their simplicity and versatility \citep{murakonda20meter,carlini21extracting}.
+Motivated by these observations, we investigate privacy with spurious correlations to understand how real-world dataset biases can affect privacy vulnerabilities.
+In practice, we analyze the privacy of deep neural network models trained on real-world spurious correlated datasets using \emph{membership inference attacks} (MIA), a family of privacy attacks commonly used for their simplicity and versatility \citep{murakonda20meter,carlini21extracting}.